khiemauto/ocp4-metal-install/README.md

    - 16GB RAM
    - 120GB HDD
    - NIC connected to the OCP network
-   - Load the rhcos-xx-x86_64-live.x86_64.iso image into the CD/DVD drive
 1. Create a Services virtual machine with minimum settings:
    - Name: ocp-svc
    - 4vcpu